 Traditional applications include:

-The herb’s mild sedative properties make it a favorite among those seeking natural alternatives to synthetic sleep aids.
+The mild sedative properties make this herb a favorite among those seeking natural alternatives to synthetic sleep aids.
 Users often report feeling more relaxed within 30-60 minutes of consumption.
-The calming effects are gentle yet effective for unwinding after stressful days.
+The calming effects work well for unwinding after stressful days.
 Unlike stronger sedatives, it typically doesn’t cause morning grogginess.

 Additional Traditional Uses